Upper Manhattan Running Zone

 Riverside Drive Approximately 12th Avenue (North of 72nd Street)

-Broadway is a pre-grid street dating from pre-Dutch times, when it was the Wickquasgeck Road, part of a much longer Algonquian trade route; it runs diagonally south of 107th Street.
+Broadway is a pre-grid street dating from pre-Dutch times, when it was the Wickquasgeck Road, part of a much longer Algonquian trade route; the Dutch renamed it Brede Weg, the English translation is Broadway.
+It runs diagonally south of 107th Street.
 Riverside Drive is curvy, not straight like other avenues; there are spots in the 120s and 130s where Riverside Drive and 12th Avenue coexist.
 For all practical purposes, 9th Avenue stops at 121st Street where, as Morningside Drive, it curves west to join Amsterdam (10th) Avenue.
 There is no exact equivalant of 9th Avenue in Harlem (Convent and parts of Saint Nicholas are close), but then it makes a VERY brief reappearance up around 204th Street.
-In fact Harlem and Washington Heights are home to all sorts of avenues that defy the grid: Edgecombe, Hamilton, Convent, Cabrini, Haven, Fort Washington, Macombs Place, St Nicolas south of 124th Street and north of 149th Street, etc; then the whole pattern breaks down completely above 190th Street (just as it does below 14th Street).
+In fact Harlem and Washington Heights are home to all sorts of avenues that defy the grid: Edgecombe, Hamilton, Convent, Cabrini, Haven, Fort Washington, Macombs Place, St Nicholas south of 124th Street and north of 149th Street, etc; then the whole pattern breaks down completely above 190th Street (just as it does below 14th Street).
 You can't measure precise distances by counting blocks up here (or down there).

 By the way, some crosstown streets have names when they should have numbers, but at least in recent years the City Parents have had the good sense to also show the number on the sign, usually (Saint Claire Place is 129th Street, Martin Luther King Jr Blvd = 125th Street, Seminary Row = 122nd Street, Reinhold Niebuhr Place = 120th Street; Cathedral Parkway = 110th Street, Duke Ellington Boulevard = 106th Street, etc).